CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ### Environment management reproducibility as connected project reality

-{% include figure.html image="images/environment-management-tooling.png" caption="Image showing code being sent through environment and packaging managers in order to produce a package."  %}
+{% include figure.html image="images/environment-management-tooling.png" caption="Environment and packaging managers can help you connect with your audience."  %}

 Code without an environment specification is difficult to run in a consistent way.
 This can lead to "works on my machine" scenarios where different things happen for different people, reducing the chance that people can connect with a shared reality for how your code should be used.